LiangzhengChou/ocp-gemnet-gnn/docs/hardness.md

 # Crystal hardness training & prediction (all model examples)

 This guide shows how to use the existing OCP training stack (GemNet + `EnergyTrainer`) to train and predict crystal hardness from CIF structures.
+It focuses on the end-to-end flow: data formatting, preprocessing, configuration, training, and inference outputs.

 ## 1) Prepare a CSV file